 The Visian ICL provides distinct advantages over other forms of vision correction.
 However, the price of the Visian ICL in San Antonio is not significantly higher than it is for LASIK.
 The Visian ICL typically ranges within about $1,000 of all-laser Advanced LASIK Vision Correction.
 Financing with favorable terms is available for those who qualify.

 There are very few surgeons in Texas that are both trained and experienced with advanced vision correction techniques such as the Visian ICL.
 Dr. Parkhurst is considered a top ICL specialist in San Antonio, and in the state of Texas; in fact, he is a world subject-matter expert in this technology.
 He teaches and operates internationally.
 Surgeons have traveled to San Antonio from countries in Europe, Asia, and South America to learn from Dr. Parkhurst regarding techniques for optimal ICL sizing, methods of astigmatism treatment, and best vision results.

-As of 2016, over 500,000 ICL's have been implanted worldwide.
+As of 2010, over 1,000,000 ICLs have been implanted worldwide.
 An ICL is implanted somewhere in the world every 6 minutes.

 According to the manufacturer in 2016, Dr. Parkhurst is the only surgeon in San Antonio, and in the state of Texas, to have implanted over 1,000 ICLs.

 In October 2013, Dr. Parkhurst was given an award at an international ICL expert meeting in Amsterdam for passing the 1,000 ICL milestone.

 If you are considering ICL surgery in San Antonio, be sure to ask how many ICLs your surgeon has implanted total and also within the past year.

 Because experience matters, the manufacturer of the Visian ICL identifies experienced surgeons throughout the country.
 Dr. Parkhurst is one of the top listed Visian ICL specialists in San Antonio, and in all of Texas, he is recognized as an international subject matter expert in this technology.